swiftlang/swift-evolution/proposals/nnnn-partial-consumption.md

 ## Proposed solution

-We allow non-resilient, noncopyable aggregates without deinits to be consumed field-by-field.
+We allow noncopyable aggregates without deinits to be consumed field-by-field, if they are defined in the current module or frozen.
 That makes `swap` above legal as written.

 This initial proposal is deliberately minimal:
 - We do not allow partial consumption of [noncopyable aggregates that have deinits](#future-direction-discard).
 - We do not support [reinitializing](#future-direction-partial-reinitialization) fields after they are consumed.

-[Resilient aggregates](#resilient-aggregates) can never be partially consumed.
+[Imported aggregates](#imported-aggregates) can never be partially consumed, unless they are frozen.

 ## Detailed design

 We relax the requirement that a noncopyable aggregate be consumed at most once on each path.
 Instead we require only that each of its noncopyable fields be consumed at most once on each path.
-Resilient aggregates, however, cannot be partially consumed when used outside their defining resilience domain.
+Imported aggregates, however, cannot be partially consumed unless they are marked `@frozen`.

 Extending the `Pair` example above, the following becomes legal: